o-jasper/alt_require.lua/readme.md

   + Can javascript talk to it?
   + "pre-prepared `store`", basically with some definitions already transferred.

+* Could build-in the (non-argument)format, instead of using `storebin`. i.e.
+  `is_server_type` 1byte, `id` 6 bytes, `name`(variable length),
+  number-of-arguments, `storebin`-ed each argument.

+  *However* depends on other things, *and* should do it using specialized `self.store.encode`.(/`..decode`)

 * Map projects with recorders, producing graphs with [graphviz](http://graphviz.org/).([wp](https://en.wikipedia.org/wiki/Graphviz))

-* Many limitations(I think the full thing can work with bidirectional communication.
+* Many limitations can be removed with bidirectional communication.

-  Both ends could have simulacra, and instead of the value, the server could sometimes return requests for more information about a server-side simulacrum.
+  Both ends could have simulacra, and instead of the value, the server could sometimes return requests with not values, but instead ask more information about a server-side simulacrum.

   This can be done with the plain http and pegasus-approach.
   (however, it might make things more-complicated enough to keep the two separate)